AlexW-578/CustomLogixBrowser/README.md

 I'm hoping to fix this at some point.
 Temp Fix is disable the disable the CustomiseLogixBrowser mod

+Currently does not close when opening new logix browser but im working on an update to add an option to enable this

 ## Example
 None yet but one on the way